AnnaFetz/AnnaFetz.github.io/index.md

 ```

-## ER description
+### ER description

-The building process of the ER was intended to resemble a real query on the final service.
+<p>The building process of the ER was intended to resemble a real query on the final service.
 Thus, below an explanation of the intended hierarchy.
-<p><li> Common objects were mainly considered to be existence-independent as they are
+<li> Common objects were mainly considered to be existence-independent as they are
 		uniquely identified by their attributes, and do not depend on other entity.
 Thanks to their
 		generic representation and vast usage, they could be used for a (future) broader DoI.</li><br>
 		<li> Core objects represent purpose-specific entities, such as the event type, main actors (e.g.,